idaholab/moose/framework/doc/content/automatic_differentiation/index.md

 representations of the matrix.
 Note, even if a perfect Jacobian action can be achieved via the finite difference scheme, a suitable preconditioning matrix is required to construct a robust and efficient solver.

 Some users elect to use symbolic differentiation packages like SymPy or
 Mathematica; however, for functions of any complexity the resulting gradient expressions can take up to several pages and can be quite difficult to translate from notebook to code.
-An alternative to numerical and symbolic differentiation is automatic differentiation, which applies the chain rule to elementary operations at every step of the computer program and which applies at most a small constant factor (estimated to have an upper bound of 5 by) of additional arithmetic operations.
-Weighed against the untold number of developer hours sunk into attempting to create accurate hand-coded Jacobians and analyst hours spent waiting for problems with poor hand-coded or approximated Jacobians to converge, the small additional CPU cost imposed by AD seemed well worth the trade.
-With an accurate Jacobian formed using AD, the overall simulation can be much faster than that utilizing a deficient hand-coded matrix.
+An alternative to numerical and symbolic differentiation is [!ac](AD), which applies the chain rule to elementary operations at every step of the computer program and which applies at most a small constant factor (estimated to have an upper bound of 5) of additional arithmetic operations.
+Weighed against the untold number of developer hours sunk into attempting to create accurate hand-coded Jacobians and analyst hours spent waiting for problems with poor hand-coded or approximated Jacobians to converge, the small additional CPU cost imposed by [!ac](AD) seemed well worth the trade.
+With an accurate Jacobian formed using [!ac](AD), the overall simulation can be much faster than that utilizing a deficient hand-coded matrix.
 Having elected to pursue AD, there was a choice between forward and reverse modes.
-Forward mode AD is best suited for problems with many more outputs than inputs; reverse mode is best suited for many more inputs than outputs.
+Forward mode [!ac](AD) is best suited for problems with many more outputs than inputs; reverse mode is best suited for many more inputs than outputs.
 The latter case is more prevalent in deep learning applications and is what is implemented in popular machine learning libraries like